Haitian conflict: Food, water and sanitation

-Famine

-The World Food Programme (WFP) reported on 14 October 2022 that a record 4.7 million people (almost half of the country's population) were currently facing acute hunger in Haiti; using the Integrated Food Security Phase Classification (IPC) scale, the WFP classified 19,000 of those people as belonging to the fifth and highest level on the scale, the "Catastrophe" phase (IPC 5).
-In 2024, famine conditions struck Haiti as a result of the ongoing Gang war, resulting in a reported 5,636 people suffering from starvation and 5.7 million civilians— almost half of Haiti's population— suffering from "crisis levels of hunger or worse".
-Armed gang violence resulted in the displacement of Haitians in addition to preventing supply chains from reaching areas controlled by gangs due to them blocking roads from humanitarian assistance.
+The World Food Programme (WFP) reported on 14 October 2022 that a record 4.7 million people (almost half of the country's population) were facing acute hunger in Haiti; using the Integrated Food Security Phase Classification (IPC) scale, the WFP classified 19,000 of those people as belonging to the fifth and highest level on the scale, the "Catastrophe" phase (IPC 5).
+In 2024, famine conditions increased, resulting in a reported 5,636 people suffering from starvation and 5.7 million civilians—almost half of Haiti's population—suffering from "crisis levels of hunger or worse".
+Armed gang violence resulted in the displacement of Haitians in addition to preventing supply chains from reaching areas controlled by gangs.
 While the ongoing gang violence significantly disrupted supply chains and public security, two million Haitians suffering from hunger lived outside of gang violence-impacted areas.
 Causes for catastrophic food insecurity in these regions included significant inflation that reached a 30% increase for food by July 2024 as a consequence of political and economic instability, causing food to take up 70% of typical expenses for a household.
-For survival due to the food crisis, the mud cookies became one of very few options the poorest people have to stave off hunger.
+For survival due to the food crisis, mud cookies became one of very few options the poorest people have to stave off hunger.
+Many women and girls, some only fifteen years old, were forced to engage in prostitution for food.
+United Nations spokesperson Stéphane Dujarric stated that the Haitian famine represented: “one of the highest proportions of acutely food insecure people in any crisis around the world”.
+World Food Programme director for Haiti Jean-Martin Bauer referred to the famine as "the worst humanitarian crisis in Haiti since the 2010 earthquake".
+On 24 October 2024, a UN helicopter, which belonged to the UN's World Food Program, was hit by the gunfires of the gangs; the helicopter landed safely in the capital with no-one injured in the attack.